guardian/editions/projects/Mallard/README.md

 ### Stages and Environment

-Editions app multiple stages and environments and they explained in this [document](https://docs.google.com/document/d/1fopf0JamGZb1rswj2rFRgpYbtBj5OW9Kkieb1LJEnlw/edit?usp=sharing)
+Editions app has multiple stages and environments and they explained in this [document](https://docs.google.com/document/d/1fopf0JamGZb1rswj2rFRgpYbtBj5OW9Kkieb1LJEnlw/edit?usp=sharing)